ucancallmealicia/born-digital-accessioner/README.md

 Additionally, three buttons on the right-hand side of the interface allow users to perform the following actions:

-* __Open Output CSV:__ All URIs for newly-created records are appended to the data from the original spreadsheet and written to an output CSV.
+* __Open Output File:__ All URIs for newly-created records are appended to the data from the original spreadsheet and written to an output CSV.
 Any records which do not update are written to the output CSV without any URIs.
 This button will open the output CSV file in the user's default spreadsheet program.
 * __Open Log:__ Opens a detailed program log, which tracks the program's actions and documents errors.
 * __Open in ArchivesSpace:__ If creating new records, this button will open the parent record in ArchivesSpace.
 If updating existing records, this button will open the last record updated in ArchivesSpace.

 ### Tips

 * To clear all data (i.e. login information, file selection, outputs), press the 'Clear Inputs' button at the bottom of the interface
-* To view the Help page, select File > Help
+* To view the Help page, select _File > Help_ from menu bar
-* To download a blank copy of the DAS spreadsheet template, select File > Template
+* To download a blank copy of the DAS spreadsheet template, select _File > Template_ from menu bar
-* To quit the program, select File > Exit
+* To quit the program, select _File > Exit_ from menu bar

 ## Troubleshooting